sleeve/ios-empty-application-xcode-template/README.md

 ~/Library/Developer/Xcode/Templates/Application/
 ```
 If you just place it in the root `Templates` directory the template will appear at the bottom of the Xcode project creation screen.
 If you create an `Application` subdirectory though and then stick it in there it will appear in the same `Application` section as all the other project templates.

+## Color
+I changed the default window background from White to Cyan to make it easier to see when the AppDelegate loads.
+The Launch Screen image/storyboard default color is white so it was impossible to see when the AppDelegate actually loaded when the background color was white.
+Feel free to change it to whatever color you want. 🎨

 ## Related links
 If you're curious about doing some more Xcode Template customization these are some great places to start.